-Don’t let me forget to give you some of the highlights of the trip; different hikes with the dogs every day either on a beautiful mountaintop overlooking the ocean or along a gorgeous deserted beach with whales breaching in the distance, delicious food all day and night, fantastic company (Jill has a bevy of entertaining, intelligent, warm, loving and generous friends to hang out with) and the cleanest air and water we’ve experienced in too long.
+Don’t let me forget to give you some of the highlights of the trip; different hikes with the dogs every day either on a beautiful mountaintop overlooking the ocean or along a gorgeous deserted beach with whales breaching in the distance.
+Delicious food all day and night, fantastic company (Jill has a bevy of entertaining, intelligent, warm, loving and generous friends to hang out with) and the cleanest air and water we’ve experienced in too long.

-and here is a picture of your Grandma Jill painting:
+Here is a picture of your Grandma Jill painting:

-and this is me with you in my belly outside of our casita:
+And this is me with you in my belly outside of our casita:

-as you can see we are starting to show!
+As you can see we are starting to show!
 Which is super exciting for me.
 I love seeing my belly grow and I can’t wait till you get bigger and bigger and bigger and then pop! out you come.
-But in total Arrowyn fashion I have decided to read every single book and piece of literature on birth I can get my grubby little hands on which has served my anxiety well.
+But in total Arrowyn fashion, I have decided to read every single book and piece of literature on birth I can get my grubby little hands on which has served my anxiety well.
 I want to do right by you in this process, and right by me, the only problem is, that I don’t know what ‘right’ is yet.
 Everyone has an opinion and they seem very passionate about whatever that opinion is.
-As of today I want a Natural Childbirth in a hospital which I am learning, is probably the most challenging way to go of all.
+As of today, I want a Natural Childbirth in a hospital which I am learning, is probably the most challenging way to go.
 However, we are meeting Dr. Cabrera again tomorrow morning and you better believe we have some questions for him.
 We met our Doula Tracy last week and we love her.
 She has short hair like me.
-She seems to think we can have the birth we want even at a less then birth friendly hospital like Glendale Memorial.
+She seems to think we can have the birth we want even at a less than birth friendly hospital like Glendale Memorial.
 So we will see.
 I keep asking you what kind of birth you want, but you haven’t answered me yet.
 I’ll keep educating myself in the meantime.

-Pregnancy updates: the nausea has been subsiding but we’ve added a new component- dizziness.
+Pregnancy updates: nausea has been subsiding but we’ve added a new component- dizziness.
 Totally fun to stand up really fast and see what happens!
 Never a dull moment with you Squirt!

 For some more pictures of our trip go to http://gallery.me.com/tim.husom#100099

-and if you are bored out of your mind and have absolutely nothing better to do with your time then watch a video Papa took with his new Flip camera he got for Christmas from yours truly then check out it out at http://vimeo.com/18231812.
+And if you are bored out of your mind and have absolutely nothing better to do with your time then watch a video Papa took with his new Flip camera he got for Christmas from yours truly then check out it out at http://vimeo.com/18231812.

 Yo te amo mucho mi hija.